simplito/privmx-pki-server/slatedocs/partials/_intro.md

     }
 }' http://localhost:8101/main
 ```
-As a result, you will receive a JSON object with an `instanceId` identifying the added Bridge server.
+As a result, you will receive a JSON object with an `instanceId` identifying the added PrivMX Bridge server.

-### Verification of registration
+### Verification of Registration
 In order to verify the correctness of the previous step, you can use `pkiadmin/listHosts` API method get the list of registered Bridge servers:

+<div class="center-column"></div>

 ```bash
 curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <access-token>" --data-binary '{